Substance Abuse and Addiction Treatment Resources in Galveston

 Outpatient Treatment Programs

-When considering drug rehab in Galveston, TX or alcohol rehab in Galveston, TX, it’s completely your choice as to which type of treatment program is best for you.
-A lot of struggling addicts and alcoholics opt for inpatient treatment.
-It can be hard sometimes to simply “put the plug in the jug” or stop using a substance on your own.
+When considering drug rehab in Galveston, talk with your primary care doctor or an intake coordinator at a rehab facility about which type of treatment program is best for you.
+Many people who struggle with addiction opt for inpatient treatment.
+It can be hard sometimes to stop using a substance on your own.
 However, recovery is possible no matter which route you choose.
 Many have recovered from inpatient treatment, outpatient treatment, PHP programs, and 12-step meetings.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700